Near-axis quasi-isodynamic database: General statistical and physical features of the QI database

 \subsection{Critical aspect ratio of stabilised field, $A_c^\mathrm{mhd}$}

-One of the key developments of \cite{rodriguez2025near} was the possibility of constructing MHD stable near-axis fields with minimum amount of shaping and without the need of numerical optimisation.
-Given any first order construction, the second order shaping (including triangularity) can always be directly chosen to achieve a desired level of stability.
+One of the key developments of \cite{rodriguez2025near} was the possibility of constructing MHD stable near-axis fields with minimum amount of shaping and without the need of numerical optimisation. { Here by "shaping" we refer to the variations in shaping of flux-surfaces to second order, which grow away from the axis and align (with the important toroidal dependence) with the classical notion of the shaping of cross-sections such as triangularity.} Given any first order construction, the second order shaping can always be directly chosen to achieve a desired level of stability.
 By MHD stability we mean the restricted notion of a vacuum magnetic well \citep{greene1997}, $W$ \citep[Eq.~(6.2)]{rodriguez2025near}, the leading low-beta limit of Mercier's criterion.
 Thus every first-order element in the database generates a whole family of minimally shaped second order near-axis fields, parametrised by the magnetic well value.
 We shall take as representative of such family the marginal $W=0$ point, {\em i.e.} this value is assumed in discussions below unless otherwise stated.

 The existence of such families do however pose an important question: how can we distinguish between different configurations with regard MHD stability?
 How can we say that a given configuration is more prone to stability than another when all can be made so?
 To address such questions we introduce a notion of shaping in the form of \cite[Definition~6.1c]{rodriguez2025near},